Vokich/Monkey-fruits/README.md

 # Monkey-fruits
-This is a simple game made on pygame
+This is my first seriosly project on pygame.
+I made this game for 5 days